 It became our most-read post for the month of May, 2022, but I had long before been marked as a “prolife priest.”
 I had never even imagined that there are Catholic priests out there who might not champion the cause for life.
 I have since learned from lots of readers that they rarely if ever hear support for prolife causes in their parishes.
 So I set out in this post to make an argument for why Catholics — including priests — can and should be challenged to take up a well-informed defense of life.

 I was a late arrival on the side of life.
-When I was a newly ordained priest forty years ago in 1982, I learned that my one and only niece (two others arrived later) longed for a Cabbage Patch doll for Christmas.
+When I was a newly ordained priest forty0-two years ago in 1982, I learned that my one and only niece (two others arrived later) longed for a Cabbage Patch doll for Christmas.
 They were all the rage then, but my sister in the Boston area told me that the demand was so great it was simply impossible to find one.
 So I went on a mission and implored the help of a friend who managed a large department store just over the border in New Hampshire.
 She laughed saying that I should have listened to my sister, but I was an uncle determined not to disappoint my only niece.

 A few days later, the friend called me and said that one of the chain’s stores had one that remained unclaimed so I quickly asked her to hold it for me.
 She wanted me to come late at night when the store was closing because she feared I might be mugged by desperate parents while carrying the semi-precious doll from the store.
 I felt like a thief in the night as I arrived to discover that the remaining doll was modeled after an African American infant.
 A flood of implications raced through my mind, but I dismissed them all and purchased the doll.